disblu/guidelines/git/README.md

     Initial commit
 ```

-The `log` command has a lot of options you can user to filter and give format to the output.
+The `log` command has a lot of options you can use to filter and give format to the output.
 For example you can use the `-- online` and will show you something like this:

 ```bash
 $ git log --oneline